 General is Grammarly’s default style and uses a medium level of strictness.
 Choose this setting if you’re not sure what style to use.

-The purpose of this style is to avoid ambiguities in technical writing.
-The Technical setting will flag things that might be unclear in a technical document, like the use of future tense.
+The purpose of this style is to avoid ambiguities in your emails.
+The Email (formerly “Technical”) setting will flag things that might be unclear in a technical document, like the use of future tense.

 The Casual setting is for informal types of writing.
 Choose this if you don’t want Grammarly to flag contractions, the passive voice, informal pronouns, split infinitives, or run-on sentences.